punctualabstract/dev-app-test/README.md

 ### Task 1

 In the `app/view/nav.phtml` file, loop through the contents of the `$nav` array and create a simple nav object.
-Make the content of the A tags contain the value of each element in the `$nav` array and make the HREF attribute a URL slug of the that value, for example:
+Using basic string manipulation, make the content of the A tags contain the value of each element in the `$nav` array and make the HREF attribute a URL slug of the that value, for example:

 ```html
 <a href="/new-orders">New Orders</a>